 Tobacco use decreases your sense of taste and smell.
 After only a few days without a cigarette, you will feel your taste buds come back to life.
 Food and drinks start to taste better!
 You may even discover that the side dish you once found a bit bland and boring becomes a new favourite. 🥗

 2. Better sex life

-When you stop smoking, your sex drive recovers.
+When you stop smoking, your sex drive improves.
 This applies to both men and women, especially if you are a little older.
-Smoking has been shown to have a negative impact on one’s sex drive and to limit sexual pleasure.
+Smoking has been shown to have a negative impact on sex drive and sexual pleasure.
 If you are considering having children, sex and smoking are a bad combination.
 Smoking has a negative effect on both male and female reproductive organs, which can make it more difficult to get pregnant and can also affect your baby's health later on.